masoudgb/Xtream-ui_bot/README.md

 Automation (Systemd Service)

-The bot uses a systemd service and timer for automatic execution:
+The bot uses a systemd service and timer for automation:

 Service: Runs the bot.

-Timer: Defines posting intervals (default: 30 minutes).
+Timer: Configures posting intervals (default: 30 minutes).

-These are configured and activated during installation.
+These are activated during installation.

 ---

 Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Open an issue or submit a pull request.

 ---

 License

 This project is licensed under the MIT License.
-For details, see the LICENSE file.
+See the LICENSE file for details.

 ---

 Contact

-For questions or support, you can reach out via:

 GitHub: MasoudGB